-- Establish new ways of engaging with our communities, hearing their ideas and encouraging grassroots action. - Ensure the New Forest is leading the environmental agenda by delivering exemplary projects and partnerships and showing how these can support and shape policy and sustainable decisions beyond our boundaries, both regionally and nationally. - Develop a data, evidence and insights capability to underpin our collective decisions and actions and use up to date technology to help us manage and communicate across the National Park more effectively.
+• Establish new ways of engaging with our communities, hearing their ideas and encouraging grassroots action.

+• Ensure the New leading the envir agenda by delive projects and partnerships and showing how these can support and shape policy and sustainable decisions beyond our boundaries, both regionally and nationally.